nknguyenhc/Minesweeperer/README.md

 2. Detection of numbers.

 On the google minesweeper page, it animates for a short period of time when a cell is uncovered.
 This means that detection of numbers in some cells might be inconsistent.
 The decision to set wait time after opening cells of 800 is made to balance between the accuracy of cell reading and the runtime.

+Furthermore, my tests have never encountered number 7.
+I cannot know for sure if the script can detect number 7 correctly.
+In any case that the script fails, you can always run again.